 Phone: (734) 327-9251, ext.
 313

-Prior to embarking on his coaching career, Gruden competed professionally for 10 seasons, with stops in the National Hockey League, American Hockey League, International Hockey League and in Europe.
-He also represented the U.S. internationally at the 2003 International Ice Hockey Federation Men’s World Championship in Helsinki, Tampere, and Turku, Finland.
+Prior to embarking on his coaching career, Gruden competed professionally for 10 seasons, with stops in the National Hockey League, American Hockey League, International Hockey League, and in Europe.
+He also represented the U.S. at the 2003 IIHF Men’s World Championship in Finland.

 Gruden was a four-year standout at Ferris State University (1990-94).
 In 1993-94, he became the first NCAA Division I All-American in Ferris State Athletics history after being named to the American Hockey Coaches Association’s All-America Team.
 He was the first Bulldog in 12 years to receive Central Collegiate Hockey Association First-Team honors and finished as the runner-up for the CCHA’s Player of the Year Award.

 Gruden played junior hockey for the United States Hockey League’s Waterloo Black Hawks where he was named Defenseman of the Year in 1990.